sutrolabs/census-docs/datasets/csv-datasets/README.md

 ### Data Types

-Census automatically detects data types for your CSV columns, but you can manually adjust them if needed:
+During the upload process, you can manually set the data type for each column in your CSV dataset:

 - **Text** - For string values
+- **Integer** - For whole numbers without decimals
+- **Float** - For decimal numbers
+- **Date** - For calendar dates (e.g., 2023-01-15)
-- **Number** - For numeric values (integers or decimals)
+- **Timestamp** - For specific points in time (e.g., 2023-01-15 12:00:00)
 - **Boolean** - For true/false values

-- **Date/Time** - For date and timestamp values
-- **JSON** - For structured data in JSON format
+Setting the correct data type for each column ensures proper handling of your data when using it in syncs and helps Census validate the data during import.

 ### Refreshing Data